WeblateOrg/weblate/docs/admin/continuous.rst

 The behaviour of Weblate is to group commits from the same author into one commit if possible.
-This greatly reduces the number of commits, however you might need to explicitly tell it to do the commits in case you want to get the VCS repository in sync, e.g. for merge (this is by default allowed for the Managers group, see :ref:`privileges`).
+This greatly reduces the number of commits, however you might need to explicitly tell it to do the commits in case you want to get the VCS repository in sync, e.g. for merge (this is by default allowed for the :guilabel:`Managers` group, see :ref:`privileges`).

 The changes in this mode are committed once any of the following conditions are